zatricion/Arachnid/README.md

 Arachnid
 ========

-Arachnid consists of a Chrome extension called Pathmarks and a knowledge web tentatively named Spiderweb.
+Arachnid consists of a Chrome extension called Pathmark and a knowledge web tentatively named Spiderweb.

-Pathmarks
+Pathmark
 ---------
 Pathmarks let you visualize your path through the web.
 You can choose to pathmark a page (get only the path to that website), recent pages, or an entire browsing session.